-The city of Åbo rents apartments for exchange students at Åbo Akademi University in Retrodorm, situated in Luolavuori.
-Exchange students at Novia UAS can't apply for these apartments.
+The city of Turku rents apartments for exchange students in Retrodorm, situated in Luolavuori.
 The rooms are furnished single rooms.
-Most rooms have their own toilet, but showers and kitchen are shared with others.
-The rent is 280 €/month (including water, electricity and internet).
+Most rooms have their own toilet, but share showers and a kitchen with others.
+The rent is 280 €/ month (including water, electricity and internet).